youssefmaged95/music-notes-identifier/README.md

    <h2> cut( image , start_point , end_point )</h2>
    <ul>
      <li>This function takes an image , start_point and an end_point as an input</li>
-     <li>It crops the image so that the width of the image is (end_point - start_point) and the image starts at the starting_point on the original image</li>
+     <li>It crops the image so that the width of the image is (end_point - start_point) where the image starts at the starting_point in the original image</li>
      <li>The output is a cropped image</li>
    </ul>
    <h4>Output :</h4>